ute/custom-numbered-blocks/README.md

 ![image](https://github.com/ute/custom-numbered-blocks/assets/5145859/8b69f761-fcf8-44fe-b2ee-2626f59548c9)

 ## Status

-Seems that Quarto 1.3 handles pdf books differently from Quarto 1.2.
-If chapters contain additional level 1 heading, this messes up numbering in Quarto 1.3 pdf books.
-I will likely fix that soon.
+Works with Quarto 1.7.

+Setting the number prefix per page/chapter coming soon.
-There may come changes to the yaml-UI for lists-of-classes, also soon ;-).
+There may also soon come changes to the yaml-UI for lists-of-classes.
+And documentation will be extended :-)

 ## Installing